How do you change rows in tapestry crochet?

 Tapestry crochet is a technique that involves crocheting with multiple yarns at the same time.
 Unused yarns are crocheted over to carry them along until needed.
 However, what do you do with your unused yarns when you get to the end of a row?

-The simple answer is that in the final step of whatever kind of stitch you’re making (e.g. sc, hdc, dc), you pull all of your yarns through the loop(s) on your hook to bring them up ready to start the next row.
+The simple answer is that in the final step of whatever kind of stitch you’re making (e.g. sc, hdc, dc), you pull all of your yarns through the final loops on your hook to bring them up ready to start the next row.

 For example, if you’re crocheting in dc stitches (tr in UK terms), you make the first part of your stitch as usual.
 Then, in the last step, you pull all of your yarns through the final two loops on your hook to bring them all up to the next row.

-When you start the next row, make the starting chain(s) for the first stitch with the required yarn.
-Then, to help conceal the other yarns at the bottom of the first stitch, pull on them to tighten them up at the base.
-After that, you just continue along with the rest of the row with the standard tapestry crochet technique.
+When you start the next row, make the initial chain(s) with the yarn required for the first stitch.
+Then, to help conceal the other yarns, pull on them to tighten them up at the base.
+After that, you just continue along the rest of the row with the standard tapestry crochet technique.

 Watch this short video below to see exactly how it’s done: